sandra1974/AI_Model_Testing/README.md

 Overfitting: Simplify the model, use regularization, or gather more data.<br/>
 Underfitting: Increase model complexity, train longer, or optimize features.

+### Key Findings:
+1. Overall Metrics Analysis:<br/>
+• The model performs exceptionally well on novel (0.98) and edge cases (1.0)<br/>
+• It struggles significantly with simple tasks (0.0) and moderately complex tasks (0.17)<br/>
+• Complex tasks show good performance (0.75)<br/>
+•The standard deviations suggest consistent performance across most categories except moderate tasks<br/>
+2. Type Performance Breakdown:<br/>
+Strong Areas (1.0 mean score):<br/>
+• Analysis<br/>
+• Creativity<br/>
+• Precision<br/>
+• Constraints<br/>
+• Speculation (0.96)<br/>
+Weak Areas (0.0-0.33 mean score):<br/>
+• Arithmetic<br/>
+• Common knowledge<br/>
+• Explanation (0.33)<br/>
+3. Fit Analysis: The model shows clear signs of underfitting:<br/>
+• Zero performance on simple tasks<br/>
+• No variance in basic task performance<br/>
+• The complex vs. novel ratio is 0.77, which is relatively healthy<br/>
+• Edge case performance is perfect (1.0)<br/>

+The conclusions section explicitly states:<br/>
+• High underfitting risk<br/>
+• Low overfitting risk<br/>

+Conclusion:<br/>
+This is a model that's experiencing significant underfitting issues.
+It's unusual and concerning to see a model that performs better on complex and novel tasks than on simple ones.
+This pattern suggests:<br/>
+1. The model might be overthinking simple problems<br/>
+2. There could be issues with the training data distribution<br/>
+3. The model might be optimized for complex reasoning but lacks basic task fundamentals

+Recommendations:<br/>
+1. Investigate the training data distribution, especially for simple tasks<br/>
+2. Consider retraining with more emphasis on basic operations<br/>
+3. Evaluate if the scoring methodology for simple vs. complex tasks is properly calibrated<br/>
+4. Add more basic task training examples while maintaining the current strong performance on complex scenarios

 ## Automated Tests<br/>
 Functional Automated tests are stored inside `Model_Evaluation` folder.
 Test script is written in Python.
 Functional tests cover:<br/>